gyhou/dockerproj/README.md

     - `python app.py` will run the app inside the container

 ## CircleCI config
+- A popular SaaS (Software as a Service) build systems used in DevOps workflows
 1. `mkdir .circleci`
 1. `touch .circleci/config.yml`
 1. write code into config.yml